Bombax ceiba: Cultivation

 This tree is also found in the eastern parts of Pakistan, especially in the eastern city of Lahore.
-The local Urdu and Punjabi names for the tree is sumbal, semal, sainbhal.
+The local Urdu and Punjabi names for the tree is sumbal.

-The 1889 book 'The Useful Native Plants of Australia records that the tree was at that time known as Bombax malabaricum, and its common names included 'Simool Tree;or 'Malabar Silk-cotton Tree of India' and that the calyx of the flower-bud is eaten as a vegetable in India."
+The 1889 book The Useful Native Plants of Australia records that the tree was at that time known as Bombax malabaricum, its common names included "Simool Tree" or "Malabar Silk-cotton Tree of India", and that the calyx of the flower-bud was eaten as a vegetable in India.

 Uses

 The white fluffy fibres are carded into thread and woven into textiles in Nepal and India.
 In North India, the fibers are also used in pillows.
 In Thailand, the dry cores of the Bombax ceiba flower (งิ้ว) are an essential ingredient of the nam ngiao spicy noodle soup of the cuisine of Shan State and Northern Thailand, as well as the kaeng khae curry.

-Its flower buds known as "Marathi Moggu" are also used in regional cuisine of Southern India as a spice as well as in herbal medicine.

 Role in Cantonese culture

-Bombax ceiba is literally known as “cotton-tree flowers” in Cantonese.
+Bombax ceiba is literally known as "cotton-tree flowers" in Cantonese.
 It plays a vital role in Southern Chinese, especially Guangzhou Cantonese culture.
-It is the official flower of Guangzhou, the capital of Guangdong Province in southern China.
-With some trees flowering from late February to early May.
+It is the official flower of Guangzhou, the capital of Guangdong in southern China.
+Flowering season takes places from late February to early May.
 Fruiting can start as early as March.
-At the peak of its flowering season, elderly people may often be seen gathering the fallen flowers from the ground to dry, which they later use to prepare tea or soup.
-The flowers are very attractive to local wildlife, with many birds like the Japanese white-eye, a type of fruit eating bird, which often draws a hole in an unopened Bombax ceiba flower bud.
-Honey bees, and bumble bees also attracted to the flowers to collect pollen and nectar.
+At the peak of its flowering season, elderly people may often be seen gathering the fallen flowers, which they later dry to prepare tea or soup.
+The flowers are very attractive to local wildlife such as the fruit-eating Japanese white-eye, which often draw a hole in an unopened flower bud.
+Honey bees and bumble bees also attracted to the flowers to collect pollen and nectar.
 Because the flowers attract many insects, crab spiders can be occasionally found on a fully opened flower, hunting bees.